shirMax/ArrangeExpenses/README.md

 --------------------------------------------------------------------

-purpose: A frontend application that help individuals to organize their expenses by year.
+purpose: A frontend application that helps individuals to organize their expenses by year.

 --------------------------------------------------------------------